Elton John and Tim Rice's Aida

 Act One

-In the Egyptian Wing of a major museum, we find a group of contemporary museum-goers admiring artifacts of a time long ago.
+In the Egyptian Wing of a major museum, we find a group of contemporary museumgoers admiring artifacts of a time long ago.
 The crowd is gathered around the most mysterious of the objects; an ancient burial chamber.
 Soon, two of visitors, a very beautiful man and woman, begin to move toward the burial chamber as if they know of its secrets or as if they have seen it somewhere before.
-The man is Radames; the woman Aida.
-Their eyes meet as the powerful voice of Amneris explains that ("Every Story is a Love Story") leaving the stage empty, with the exception of the two lovers, allowing their tale to unfold.
+The man is Radames; the woman, Aida.
+Their eyes meet as the powerful voice of Amneris explains that ("Every Story Is a Love Story"), leaving the stage empty, with the exception of the two lovers, allowing their tale to unfold.

 Sails fly in as handsome Egyptian soldiers are discovered loading the riches and spoils of war onto the deck of their ship.
 They celebrate their courage, along with their captain, Radames, as they recognize that ("Fortune Favors the Brave").
-Their celebration is interrupted by the entrance of the enchanting Princess Aida, and her handmaidens, as they are forced onto the ship.
+Their celebration is interrupted by the entrance of the enchanting Princess Aida and her handmaidens as they are forced onto the ship.
 They have been captured as slaves.
 As Aida is put into shackles, she snatches a soldier's sword to challenge Radames.
 Radames, not knowing that she is a princess, recognizes something special in Aida.
-He begins to give into his feelings for her and under the guise of seeing her as potentially dangerous, Radames escorts Aida to his personal berth in the ship's lower quarters.
+He begins to give in to his feelings for her and, under the guise of seeing her as potentially dangerous, Radames escorts Aida to his personal berth in the ship's lower quarters.

 Radames is greeted and congratulated on his bountiful return to Egypt by Mereb, his young servant, and Zoser, his father (who also happens to be the Chief Minister).
 Zoser, upon seeing the slave women, including Aida, suggests that they be sent to the deadly copper mines.
 Radames, recalling his feelings for Aida, has another idea.
-The women's deaths will be spared by using them in the harvest with a special assignment for Aida; she will be a gift for the Princess of Egypt, Amneris.
+The women will be spared by using them in the harvest with a special assignment for Aida; she will be a gift for the Princess of Egypt, Amneris.
 As Mereb takes Aida to the Princess, Zoser is left to enlist Radames' help in his dark and evil plan.
 In ("Another Pyramid"), Zoser explains that the Pharaoh's serious illness will force Radames to marry Princess Amneris sooner than he had planned, making Radames the King of Egypt.
-Zoser leaves Radames, and conducts a meeting with the ministers of Egypt where he confesses his plan to poison the Pharaoh.
+Zoser leaves Radames and conducts a meeting with the ministers of Egypt, where he confesses his plan to poison the Pharaoh.
 In a dance sequence, at a climactic moment in the meeting, a traitor is suspected among the ministers.
 Zoser orders the traitor's death and finalizes his plan for the rise of Radames.

-The beautiful Aida appears in the costume of a Palace Slave, as Mereb prepares her to meet the Princess.
+The beautiful Aida appears in the costume of a Palace Slave as Mereb prepares her to meet the Princess.
 He admits to Aida that he recognizes her as the Nubian Princess.
 In ("How I Know You"), Mereb and Aida form a bond as she asks him to keep her secret.
-They both concede that if the Egyptians were to discover her real identity, she would be put to death.
+They both concede that, if the Egyptians were to discover her real identity, she would be put to death.
 Mereb also informs Aida that the Princess Amneris is the betrothed of Radames.

 Amneris, overwhelmed by the change in Radames, asks Aida to speak to Radames for her.
 Aida is to apologize for Amneris' bad behavior in her bedchamber on the previous night.
-Aida tries to carry out the wishes of Amneris, denying her own feelings for Radames, but he interrupts Aida and confesses his love for her in ("Elaborate Lives").
-War drums interrupt their embrace and a soldier enters to tell Radames that the Nubian King has been captured.
+Aida tries to carry out the wishes of Amneris, denying her own feelings for Radames, but he interrupts Aida and confesses his love for her ("Elaborate Lives").
+War drums interrupt their embrace, and a soldier enters to tell Radames that the Nubian King has been captured.
 His excitement about this development in the war against her country horrifies Aida, who cannot tell Radames that the King is her father.
 As the news of the King's capture spreads through the Nubian slave camp, Aida leads her people from despair by reminding them that ("The Gods Love Nubia").

 Act Two